WHAT I BELIEVE

 I believe that past and present governments have ignored the real issues and have not respected the heritage and rights of first nation people.
 I believe governments past and present have violated first nation people for political gains.

 There are a lot of myths that should be addressed through open public discussions.
 Australia as it is known today needs to find its true identity, this can only happen through much discussion and people initiated referendums.
 At the end of this process people need to vote what our country will look like, and then for us all to move on together.

 MY ACTION PLAN

-1. It is important that aboriginal people and aboriginal communities have access to the most up to date medical care and education.
+3. It is important that first nation communities have access to the most up to date medical care and education facilities.

-2. Empowering the aboriginal people by granting land ownership for communities to run either rural pursuits, farming and/or small business pursuits.
-This would be a good initiative for the aboriginal people to gain freedom from government handouts which only demoralise a person or community.
+4. Empowering the first nation people by empowering communities to run either rural pursuits, farming and/or small business pursuits would be my goal.
+Empowerment should be the emphasis and not government handouts which only demoralise a person or community.

-3. Allowing more power to aboriginal elders in the decision making and judgement process will lead to self-empowerment and self-respect.
+3. Allowing more power to first nation elders in the decision making and judgement process will lead to self-empowerment and self-respect.

-4. The allocation of money and grants for aboriginal people should be in collaboration and consultation with aboriginal elders and leaders.
-Things like issuing of blue cards and the disciplining processes should again be in collaboration and consultation with aboriginal elders and leaders.
+4. Things like issuing of blue cards and the disciplining processes of first nation offenders should be in collaboration and consultation with first nation elders and leaders.

-5. “Self-empowerment and self-respect”, should be the key words instead of words like “handouts” which are demoralising and belittling.
-Partnering with the aboriginal people instead of the mentality of helping the aboriginal people will go a long way in reconciliation and succeeding together.
+5. “Self-empowerment and self-respect”, should be the key words instead of words like “government handouts” which are demoralising and belittling.
+Partnering with the first nation people instead of the mentality of handouts will go a long way in reconciliation and moving forward together.